 DoesDoes the system get as far as showing the BIOS screen and locking up?
 By BIOS screen, we're talking about the text information or brand-name graphics that appear on the screen in the initial boot stages.
 A system that freezes up at this point is rarely suffering from a video failure, though a conflict between the video card and another installed adapter is still possible.

 Did you install any new adapters immediately before the problem appeared?
 With the power disconnected, remove any other adapters, one at a time, then reconnect power and attempt to reboot after each removal.
 Locking up on the BIOS screen is often due to an adapter conflict, but if removing the other adapters doesn't solve the problem, proceed to Motherboard, CPU and RAM Failure.

-Do you only get a live screen, or at least move past the BIOS screen, when all the other adapters are removed?
+Do you get a live screen, or at least move past the BIOS screen, with all the other adapters removed?
 If so, the problem is either a bad adapter preventing proper operation of the bus or an adapter conflicting with the video card.
 In either case, you can reinstall the adapters one at a time, powering up after each one, troubleshooting the problem by process of elimination.
 Don't forget to unplug the system each time before taking any action inside the case.

 If the motherboard is a new upgrade, try the video adapter in another system before trashing it, since it could be a simple incompatibility.
 If installing a new video adapter doesn't solve your "dead screen" problem, it's probably a motherboard related problem, even though you got to this point without any beep codes.
 Proceed to Motherboard, CPU and RAM Failure.
 I just added an illustrated guide for how to replace an AGP video adapter to the site.